 Since then, I have written four novels and am at work on another.
 In 2014, I got an agent at a reputable literary agency.
 In 2015, before he had a chance to submit my middle-grade novel to editors, he quit his job, and so I am (again) seeking representation.

-In addition to reading and writing every day, I tutor middle and high school students, write math curriculum, and practice yoga.
+In addition to writing, I tutor middle and high school students, write math curriculum, practice yoga, and mother my adorable baby girl.

 Follow me on Twitter: @eva_langston.